 For international shipping:

-It is your responsibility to ensure that your bullion reaches our office/depository in Singapore.
+It is your responsibility to ensure that your bullion reaches our shop/depository in Singapore.

 If you are located outside of Singapore, this is not easy to organize as both international bullion shipment and import,